westonganger/protected_attributes_continued/README.md

 # Protected Attributes Continued

 This is the community continued version of `protected_attributes`.
-This library is maintained.
+This library is maintained and supports Rails 5+

 I have created this gem and changed the name because the Rails team refuses to support the `protected_attributes` gem for Rails 5+.
 For people who would like to continue using this feature in their Rails 5+ apps lets continue here.
 This is in use successfully on number of my Rails 5 production apps.